-Brazil will reject G7 Amazon aid unless Macron withdraws 'insults'
+Brazil to accept G7 Amazon aid only if Macron withdraws 'insults'

 Weak rainfall is unlikely to extinguish a record number of fires raging in Brazil’s Amazon anytime soon, with pockets of precipitation through Sept.
 10 expected to bring only isolated relief, according to weather data and two experts.

-Reporting by Lisandra Paraguassu in Brasilia, Eduardo Simoes in Sao Paulo; Writing by Jamie McGeever; Editing by Daniel Flynn and Alistair Bell
+Reporting by Lisandra Paraguassu in Brasilia, Eduardo Simoes in Sao Paulo; Additional reporting by Michel Rose in Paris; Writing by Jamie McGeever; Editing by Daniel Flynn and Alistair Bell